Krasian Kolev

-Krasian Kolev (Bulgarian: Красиан Колев; born 18 January 2004) is a Bulgarian footballer who plays as a winger for Botev Plovdiv.
+Krasian Kolev (Bulgarian: Красиан Колев; born 18 January 2004) is a Bulgarian footballer who plays as a winger for Dobrudzha Dobrich.

 Career

-Born in Razgrad, Krasian moved to Septemvri Sofia at age of 14.
+Born in Razgrad, Krasian moved to Septemvri Sofia aged 14.
 Kolev scored his first league goal on top level on 21 August 2022 in a match against Beroe Stara Zagora.
 On 29 December 2022 he moved to Botev Plovdiv for an undisclosed transfer fee, which was a record fee for Septemvri leaving player.
-He made his debut for the team on 4 March 2023 in a league match against Cherno More Varna scoring the first goal for the 2:1 win.
+He made his debut for the club in a league match against Cherno More, scoring the first goal in a 2–1 win.

 International career

 In September 2022 Kolev was called up for Bulgaria U19 for the 2023 UEFA European Under-19 Championship qualification matches against Azerbaijan U19, Luxembourg U19 and Turkey U19.